danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-how-to-get-rid-of-boilerplate-code-adding-more-flexibility-with-aop.markdown

 LOGGER.log(LOGGING_LEVEL, () -> "[>>] " + methodName + "(" + Arrays.toString(arguments) + ")");
 {% endhighlight %}
  This advice will log a method name with parameters right before the method execution
-* After join point
+* After join point.
 Work with @After join point is the same as with @Before, the only difference is in place of weaving – it will in the end of method rather than beginning.
-* AfterReturning join point
+* AfterReturning join point.
 There is a little difference in using @AfterRuturning join point.
 Usually it is used for methods returning a value (i.e. not void return type).
 {% highlight java %}
 @AfterReturning(value = "pointcutExecutionFramework() && ! noLog()", returning = "result")
 public void afterReturningLog(JoinPoint joinPoint, Object result) {